johannpires/TikTok-Clone-App/README.md

 # TikTok Clone App

 ## Overview
-This is a native iOS TikTok app clone fully developed in Swift using SwiftUI framework.
+This is a native iOS TikTok app clone fully developed in Swift using SwiftUI framework, AVKit and a modular architecture.

 ## Purpose
 This application aims to replicate the popular TikTok experience on iOS devices using the SwiftUI framework.
 With a user-friendly interface TikTok has a focus on creating and sharing short-form videos.
 This TikTok clone, as the original version, provides a seamless and entertaining platform for users to showcase their creativity.